andysellick/spinner/README.md

 **spinnerheight**: number, the height of the carousel, defaults to 0, which calculates the height automatically

-**animspeed**: number, speed of animation, defaults to 500 milliseconds
+**animspeed**: number, speed of animation, defaults to 500 milliseconds - note that CSS will need updating as well, see below.

 **disableat**: number, window size below which to turn off the plugin and revert to mobile styles